cocoanlab/rumination/README.md

-Codes and datasets for the "A DORSOMEDIAL PREFRONTAL CORTEX-BASED DYNAMIC FUNCTIONAL CONNECTIVITY MODEL OF RUMINATION", Nat.
+Codes and datasets for the <br>"A Dorsomedial Prefrontal Cortex-based Dynamic Functional Connectivity Model of Rumination", <br> Nat.
 Comm., 2023

 ## Dependencies
 All the analyses are run based on